udacity/create-your-own-adventure/english/mushroom/eat/eat_mushroom.md

-The mushroom looks so great and they may make great soup.
+The mushroom makes great soup.
 You brought them back.

 Do you: